- Rough ceramic media to remove imperfection on jewelry

 The ceramic tumbling media bonded with brown corundum abrasives.

 It is a highly abrasive media used for grinding steels.

 These media are non-abrasive media with very little wear.
-Therefore, they create high luster finish on the jewelry surface.
+Therefore, they create a high luster finish on the jewelry surface.

-Besides, stainless steel pins used with magnetic polishers that polish deep holes and slots in jewelry accessories.
+Besides, stainless steel pins are used with magnetic polishers that polish deep holes and slots in jewelry accessories.

 Zirconia balls are sturdy and long-lasting materials.

 They use either industrial vibratory tumbler machines or centrifugal disc finisher.